Faith on account of empirical evidence is knowledge but

 it is false but which everyone likes because it is beautiful,

-which it is told which makes clear that one does not believe,
+the context in which it is told which makes clear that one does not

-and that one does not claim, that it is really true.
-In the
+believe, and that one does not claim, that it is really (entirely) true.

 fairy-tale or as mere mythology.
 Hence, it is quite possible to